HTML Text Formatting Guide

 Key Features

-• Default Styling - Renders text one font size smaller than parent element.
+• Default styling - Renders one font size smaller than the parent element.

-• Use Cases - Copyright notices, legal disclaimers, licensing information.
+• Use cases - Copyright notices, legal disclaimers, pricing caveats, licensing information.

 html